MiladHooshyar/WetChannelExtraction/README.md

 11. The maximum distance between two erroneously disconnected segment (max_gap).

-After setting the parameters, one can execute �Run.py� to extract the wet segments.
-The output files will be saved in a folder called �wet_output� in the specified Output folder path. �comb_wet.tif� and �wet_connected.tif� are original and connected wet segments, respectively.
+After setting the parameters, one can execute Run.py to extract the wet segments.
+The output files will be saved in a folder called wet_output in the specified Output folder path. comb_wet.tif and wet_connected.tif are original and connected wet segments, respectively.

 ## D. Publications

 1. Hooshyar, M., S. Kim, D. Wang, and S. C. Medeiros (2015), Wet channel network extraction by integrating LiDAR intensity and elevation data, Water Resour.
-Res., 51, 10029�10046, doi:10.1002/2015WR018021.
+Res., 51, 1002910046, doi:10.1002/2015WR018021.